codio-content/HTML_and_CSS-CSS/.guides/content/Inheritance-d62e.md

 }
 ```

-Here is the same tree view of the html document, with the elements affected by the previous CSS highlighted in green :
+Here is the same tree view of the HTML document, with the elements affected by the previous CSS highlighted in green :

 ![](.guides/img/iframe5.png)